dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/02/04
+Random idea: integrate LLM into a disassembler to make the code somewhat readable even if it was obfuscated.
+Or observe program behaviour at runtime and generate source code that could reproduce the behaviour 🤔

 #### 2025/02/03
 TIL there is a JITWatch4i plugin for IntelliJ to analyze/visualize JIT compiler activity, generated assembly, etc., and there are nice examples in its readme <https://github.com/JetBrains/jitwatch4i>.